 - Add heavy cream and mix until combined.
 The dough will still be very crumbly.
 Turn onto a floured surface and pull all dough together to form a ball.
 Knead for one minute.
 Roll dough ½-inch thick and cut into 3-inch circles using a biscuit cutter or a dinner glass.

 - Place onto a lined or greased baking sheet, close together where they are touching.
 Brush each shortcake with remaining heavy cream and sprinkle with coarse sugar.
 Bake 10-15 minutes, until golden brown.
 Cool for 10 minutes before assembling.

-- Slice each shortcake horizontally and layer with strawberries and whipped cream.
+- Slice each shortcake horizontally and layer with strawberries, blueberries, and whipped cream.
 Serve immediately.

 The shortcake biscuits can be kept at room temperature, and will keep for up to 5 days.
 They can also be frozen in a single-layer for up to 3 months.